In October 2010 La Trobe University’s Australian Research Centre in Sex, Health and Society (ARCSHS) launched an Australian “Safe Schools” program.

 “The man on the couch lifts his head a little and briefly surveys the congregation, notes the erect man at his side, and slowly lowers his head onto folded arms.
 He raises his buttocks slightly to the touch of his attendant, giving consent.
 Over the next hour, the man on the bench is fucked by ten men in sequence, always with condoms, always with his head cradled on folded arms, after the first glance never seeking to assess the successors laboring upon him, and only in momentary crescendoes arching backwards to receive more fully his thrusting devotees in their perverse salute to the sun.”

-Roz Ward is the Coordinator of ‘Safe Schools Coalition’ in Victoria, and is one of the primary architects of the program.
+Roz Ward is the (now former) Coordinator of ‘Safe Schools Coalition’ in Victoria, and is one of the primary architects of the program.
 She is an open communist, a longtime member of Socialist Alternative, and is heavily involved in the education unions.

 At the 2015 Marxism Conference in Melbourne she made the following statements: